 The first version of NFT Hunt only allowed you to sign up, hit the upvote button, and make a post.
 That's all.
 So keep it simple and have a relationship with your users, be human.
 Thanks.

-Join hundreds of other entrepreneurs and investors looking for their next micro-startup acquisition opportunity.
+Join 4,000+ entrepreneurs and investors looking for their next micro-startup acquisition opportunity.